 A strong social presence does not form overnight.
 It is built by repetitively engaging your prospects and customers over time.
 Actively posting helps increase this visibility.
 Get creative with your outreach.
 Offer valuable insight into best industry practices and topics your customers care about.
 Every post should not be a hard sell into why customers should use your service.
 Topics such as ‘how to properly feed and seed your property this spring’ or ‘best practices when mulching your lawn’ exert your expertise in the industry.
 Sure, you are providing prospects with some little tips and tricks along the way, but they will appreciate your transparency which can increase the likelihood that they reach out should they need service.

 Things get hectic during your busy season.
 Your crews travel from property to property trying to fit as many jobs as possible in before the end of daylight.
-It may seem hard to find the time to do anything other than service customers.
+It may seem hard to find the time to do anything other than serve customers.
 A good social strategy is always consistent.
 Chances are an overwhelming number of lawn customers are thinking about their lawn care services during the season.
-Being front and center during your busy season, is key to staying in the front of your customers’ mind.
+Being front and center during your busy season is key to staying in front of your customers’ minds.